khoi-nguyen/www-old/teaching/nyu/2023-spring-na/midterm.md

   (equidistant and non-equidistant)
 - Understand the strengths and weaknesses of each interpolation method
 - Know, use and understand the consequences of the interpolation error
-- Prove that piecewise interpolation converges uniformly to a smooth function
+- Prove that piecewise interpolation converges uniformly for a smooth function
 - Understand the role of Chebyshev polynomials, and be able to prove basic properties
 - Understand why Chebyshev nodes may be more suited to interpolation
 - Derive the normal equations for least square and mean square approximation